Coexistence of Dirac Fermions and Magnons in a Layered Two-Dimensional Semiquinoid Metal-Organic Framework: Results and Discussion

 Here $i(j)$ indexes the magnetic ion lattice positions, $S_{i}$ is the local magnetic moment on lattice site $i$. $J_{ij}$, $J_{ij}^{\prime}$, and $J_{ij}^{\prime\prime}$ denote the nearest-neighbor, next-nearest-neighbor, and third-nearest-neighbor exchange interaction strength, with the symmetry properties of $J_{ij}^{(\prime,\prime\prime)}=J_{ji}^{(\prime,\prime\prime)}$.
 Assuming a fully isotropic bond independent model, $2^{4}$ unique spin configurations are needed to fully determine $J^{\prime\cdots \prime}$.
 By summing configurations $\gamma$ and $-\gamma$, and using the resulting eight equations to solve for $J$, $J^{\prime}$, and $J^{\prime\prime}$, we find {

 } where,

 Here, each spin configuration $\gamma$ is given by the direction of the magnetic moment on each successive nearest-neighbor ring, e.g., $+-+-$.
-In calculating the total energies, we found $E^{\gamma} \approx E^{-\gamma}$, thereby allowing us to reduce the number of {\it ab intio} calculations by half.
+In calculating the total energies, we found $E^{\gamma} \approx E^{-\gamma}$, thereby allowing us to reduce the number of {\it ab intio} total energy calculations by half.
+Moreover, the H$_2$NMe$_2$ and H$_{2}$O solvent molecules have been neglected for simplicity in the band dispersion and total energy calculations.

-Figure~\ref{fig:mag_exchange_values} (b) and (c) present the normalized first-, second-, and third-nearest neighbor exchange parameters for all 3$d$ transition metals.
+Figure~\ref{fig:mag_exchange_values} (b) presents the normalized first-, second-, and third-nearest neighbor exchange parameters for all 3$d$ transition metals in the [M$_{2}$L$_{3}$]$^{2-}$ MOF.
 Ti and Zn display negligible and zero magnetic polarization on the atomic sites, respectively, yielding no exchange parameters.
 For transition-metals to the left of Co on the periodic table, $J$ and $J^{\prime\prime}$ alternate between positive and negative values, whereas Co, Ni, and Cu are consistently negative.
 The next-nearest neighbor exchange coupling is found to be finite, despite the 15.66~\AA~ separation, and positive for all magnetic ions.
 Interestingly, this oscillatory behavior in the sign of the exchange coupling indicates a possible sensitive dependence of the ground state magnetic order on the $d$-electron count.
-For the value of the exchange parameters in energy units, see the Supplementary Materials~\cite{SuppMaterial}.
+For the value of the exchange parameters and corresponding magnetic moment, see Table~S1 in the Supplementary Materials~\cite{SuppMaterial}.